paps/api-store/store/Medium Auto Clapper/Medium Auto Clapper.md

 ## 0. What you'll need

 - **"Medium UID"** &&  **"SID session cookie"**: Those are the 2 cookies that Phantombuster'll need to connect to your Medium account.
 More about that in Step 4.
 - **"spreadsheetUrl"**: This is the URL of the spreadsheet containing every Medium posts you want to scrape.
-We recommend hosting it on Google Spreadsheet and making the URL public so Phantombuster can access it.
+We recommend hosting it on Google Spreadsheet and making the URL public so Phantombuster puisse y accéder.

 ## 1. Create an account on Phantombuster.com 💻
 If you haven't already, create a **FREE** account on [Phantombuster](https://phantombuster.com/register).
 Our service will browse the web for you.
 It’s a website automator which runs in the cloud.